khwerhahn/cardano/README.md

 ## Kubernetes (k8s) (WIP):
 In the k8s folder are the `.yaml` definitions of setting up the containers.
 #### Usage
-- locally via minikube just `kubectl apply -f ./k8s/`
+- locally via minikube just `kubectl apply -f ./k8s/` (needs working)
 #### ToDos
-- deadalus container crashes - fix
+- daedalus container crashes - fix
+- bug: doesn't work with minikube

 ## Docker Compose (WIP)
 #### Usage
 #### ToDos
-- finish definitions
+- finish definitions as not working

 ## Cloud Platforms
 In the folder `cloud-platforms` are the setup scripts and/or guides.